 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 YMMV: The Fairly OddParents

 Vicky: a complete psychopath who tortures kids For the Evulz or it is possible that she has a Freudian Excuse for her actions and had Dark and Troubled Past which made her the way she is now.
-The episode "Snow Bound" suggests that she had rough childhood note Possibly retconned as of Channel Chasers which, judging by her baby pictures, she's always been evil.
+The episode "Snow Bound" suggests that she had a rough childhood note Possibly retconned as of Channel Chasers which, judging by her baby pictures, she's always been evil.

 Trixie Tang: In "The Boy Who Would Be Queen" we find out that Trixie secretly loves boy-oriented things and her Alpha Bitch behaviour is an attempt to hide this.
-Does she have genuine feelings for Timmy but acts like jerk and represses her love for him because she wants to remain popular?
-Also, it is possible that she is really a Lonely Rich Kid and has a Stepford Smiler?
+Does she have genuine feelings for Timmy but acts like a jerk and represses her love for him because she wants to remain popular?
+Also, it is possible that she is really a Lonely Rich Kid and a Stepford Smiler?

 Timmy's Jerkass behaviour in season 5 may have been caused by episode "It's Wishful Life" where he finds out that the world was better without him and everyone didn't care about him.
-He must have felt hurt and humilliated, so he began acting like a Jerkass towards his godparents and friends out of anger and knowing that they don't care him at all and wants revenge against them.
+He must have felt hurt and humilliated, so he began acting like a Jerkass towards his godparents and friends out of anger from knowing that they don't care about him at all and wants revenge against them.

 "Fairy Idol" shows penguins living at the North Pole.
 Not just a few, but a whole rookery (though a lot of American cartoons show penguins as North Pole animals rather than South Pole/Antarctic animals, so it's not that much of a surprise).